varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 (content:references:iteration-patterns)=
 ### Iteration
 A typical programming operation is repetitively performing a task using a list of items.
-For example, finding the sum of a list of experimental values to estimate a mean value, translating words in an article from one language to another, etc. This type of operation is called `iteration`.
+For example, finding the sum of a list of experimental values to estimate a mean value, translating words in an article from one language to another, etc. This type of operation is called `iteration.`
-There are two common approaches to performing `iteration` that are resident in almost all programming languages, {ref}`content:references:iteration-for-loops` and {ref}`content:references:iteration-while-loops`.
+Two common approaches to performing `iteration` are resident in almost all programming languages, {ref}`content:references:iteration-for-loops` and {ref}`content:references:iteration-while-loops`.

 (content:references:iteration-for-loops)=
 #### For-loops
 [For-loops](https://en.wikipedia.org/wiki/For_loop), which date back to the late 1950s and are key language constructs in all programming languages, execute a block of code a fixed number of times.
 [For-loops](https://en.wikipedia.org/wiki/For_loop) have two parts: a header and a body:
 * The header of a `for-loop` defines the iteration count, i.e., the number of times the loop will be executed.
 In modern `for-loop` header implementations, {ref}`content:references:iteration-for-loops-iterators` provide direct access to the items in a list instead of the item’s index.
 * The body holds the code that is executed once per iteration.
-The header of a `for-loop` typically declares an explicit loop counter or loop variable, which tells the body which iteration is being performed.
+A `for-loop` header typically declares an explicit loop counter or loop variable, which tells the body which iteration is being performed.
 Thus, `for-loops` are used when the number of iterations is known before entering the loop.

-Let's look at the structure and syntax of a `for-loop` in [Julia](https://docs.julialang.org), [Python](https://www.python.org) and the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) where we are iterating over a fixed range of values:
+Let's look at the structure and syntax of a `for-loop` in [Julia](https://docs.julialang.org), [Python](https://www.python.org), and the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) where we are iterating over a fixed range of values:

 `````{tab-set}
 ````{tab-item} julia